sharner/eng-leadership-manual/coaching_notes/first-questions.md

 * Is there an incident response runbook?

-* Is someone on call responding to alerts?
+* Is someone on-call responding to alerts?

+* Is there an RCA process?

+## Customer Success

+* Is the customer at the table? i.e. does the team reflect on the customer when making decisions?
+How is the customer voice heard in the organization?

+* Is there status page displaying any service interruptions in service?

+* Are RCAs shared with key stakeholders, including customers?

 ## Architecture